nsbgn/handalf/README.md

     when you're stuck on a laptop keyboard.
--   **Easy to learn & remember.** The alpha keys won't change from whatever layout you already use, and all other symbols are accessible with *only* the <kbd>AltGr</kbd> modifier.
+-   **Easy to learn & remember.** The alpha keys won't change from whatever layout you already use, and all other symbols are accessible with the <kbd>AltGr</kbd> modifier on its own.
 There is a *single* additional layer beyond that, for navigation and function keys.
-There's no need to learn it all at once; I've found the symbols under <kbd>AltGr</kbd> to be the most ergonomically significant.
+No need to learn it all at once: I've found the symbols under
+    <kbd>AltGr</kbd> to be the most ergonomically significant.
 -   **No homerow mods.** While typing at speed, keypresses will often overlap, which means that any attempt at overloading alpha keys must resort to timeouts.
 This introduces [visual delay][pftwp] and can cause misfires.
 You can train yourself and there are other [ways][urob] to mitigate it, but I have not made such sacrifices here.
--   **Overloading is used sparingly.** Even on non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
+-   **Overloading is used sparingly, if at all.** Even on non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
 Therefore, only *one* key has two functions, because it tends to punctuate a keystroke anyway: <kbd>Esc</kbd>.
--   **Stateless.** Modal editors great, but you shouldn't need to *also* remember what state your keyboard is in.
-The key that your software sees will depend only on what keys you are *currently* pressing, or at most which keys you were pressing some fraction of a second ago.
+-   **Stateless.** Modal editors are great, but only when they provide constant feedback on the current mode.
+On a keyboard, the only substrate upon which your brain can build associations is the physical position of your hands.
+Therefore, the key that is registered will depend *only* on the keys you are currently pressing, or at most which keys you were pressing some fraction of a second ago.
 -   **Regressions are avoided.** When stuffing so much functionality into a limited space, it is inevitable that some key sequences will become hard to type.
 However, care has been taken to avoid making